Poems from 2025

 I read the book today

-about the women and the wolves
+about the wild women and the wolves,

-and felt my strength, I did, and
+and felt my strength.
+I did.

-when I did, a seed was planted.
+And when I did, a seed was planted.

 I promise to water it daily.